-The following steps describe the steps you take and the type of output you will see when you install patches from single-user mode.
+The following list describes the steps you take and the type of output you will see when you install patches from single-user mode.

+1. Halt the system.
+For example:

+'''

+/usr/sbin/shutdown -h +5 "Applying 5.1 and TCR Patches"

+'''

-- 1. Halt the system.
-For example: - # /usr/sbin/shutdown -h +5 "Applying 5.0A and TCR Patches" - 2.
-Boot to single-user mode from the console prompt.
+2. Boot to single-user mode from the console prompt.
 For example: